yairgd/yairgd.github.io/content/post/my-first-post.md

 It is My first Hugo post.
 I decided to work with Hugo after I had an experience with word press.
 For me, writing documents in [Markdown](https://daringfireball.net/projects/markdown/syntax#p) format and using GitHub to manage my files, tags, and categories instead of using MySQL database is much easier to manage and deploy.
 To learn how to create such a blog in Hugo, you can try this [blog](https://dreambooker.site/2019/08/17/Hugo-Staticman-Travis/),

 ## diagram
-Learn how to plot the kinds of figures andso see [hugo shortcodes](https://gohugo.io/content-management/shortcodes/).
+Learn how to plot the kinds of figures.
+See also [hugo shortcodes](https://gohugo.io/content-management/shortcodes/).

 * [gravizo](https://it.knightnet.org.uk/kb/hugo/embed-diagram/)
 {{< gravizo "DOT Language (GraphViz) Example" >}}